Trump delivers 'America first' speech at APEC

 "We are not going to let the United States be taken advantage of anymore," Trump said in a speech at the start of the Asia-Pacific Economic Cooperation summit.
 "I am always going to put America first, the same way I expect all of you in this room to put your countries first."

 It was a familiar message delivered to an audience that's still coming to grips with Trump's protectionist views.
-Even as Trump makes his debut appearance at this yearly set of meetings, other leaders are preparing a revamped Trans-Pacific Partnership -- the landmark trade accord negotiated by the Obama administration but scrapped by Trump -- that doesn't included the United States.
+Even as Trump makes his debut appearance at this yearly set of meetings, other leaders are hoping to announce a revamped Trans-Pacific Partnership -- the landmark trade accord negotiated by the Obama administration but scrapped by Trump -- that doesn't included the United States.

 It's a show of defiance against a US president who has issued a harsh line on trade during his tour of Asia -- but not necessarily against the countries engaging in unfair practices.